openvinotoolkit/openvino/docs/optimization_guide/nncf/qat.md

 @endsphinxtabset

-> **NOTE**: In the case of distributed multi-GPU training (not DataParallel), you should call `compression_ctrl.distributed()` before the fine-tuning that will inform optimization methods to do some adjustments to function in the distributed mode.

 These were the basic steps to applying the QAT method from the NNCF.
 However, it is required in some cases to save/load model checkpoints during the training.
 Since NNCF wraps the original model with its own object it provides an API for these needs.

-@sphinxtabset

-@sphinxtab{PyTorch}

-@snippet docs/optimization_guide/nncf/code/qat_torch.py distributed

-@endsphinxtab

-@sphinxtab{TensorFlow 2}

-@snippet docs/optimization_guide/nncf/code/qat_tf.py distributed

-@endsphinxtab

-@endsphinxtabset

 ### 7. (Optional) Save checkpoint
 To save model checkpoint use the following API: